hmrguez/Hermes/docs/literature_review.typ

   scalability is essential for supporting growing data volumes and increasing user base

-- *Cost-effectiveness*: Since Kappa Architecture does not require a separate batch processing layer, it can be more cost-effective than [[Lambda Architecture]].
+- *Cost-effectiveness*: Since Kappa Architecture does not require a separate batch processing layer, it can be more cost-effective than Lambda Architecture.
 This is because it leverages a single technology stack for both real-time and batch processing workloads

-- *Simplicity*: The architecture is simpler than [[Lambda Architecture]], removing the complexity associated with maintaining separate systems for batch and real-time processing.
+- *Simplicity*: The architecture is simpler than Lambda Architecture, removing the complexity associated with maintaining separate systems for batch and real-time processing.
 This simplicity reduces operational overhead and increases maintainability